While every search-and-rescue assignment is unique, a rescue might go something like this:

 - Heavy equipment is used to remove large rubble and debris that could injure rescue workers and impede rescue operations.

-- The search team ventures around and into the collapsed structure, carefully shoring up structures while attempting to locate trapped victims.
-Rescuers use electronic listening devices, extremely small search cameras and specially trained search dogs to help locate victims.
+- The search team ventures around and into the collapsed structure, carefully shoring up structures while attempting to locate trapped survivors.
+Rescuers use electronic listening devices, extremely small search cameras and specially trained search dogs to help locate survivors.

-- Once a victim is located, the search group begins the daunting task of breaking and cutting through thousands of pounds of concrete, metal, and wood to reach the victims.
+- Once a survivor is located, the search group begins the daunting task of breaking and cutting through thousands of pounds of concrete, metal, and wood to reach the survivors.
 They also stabilize and support the entry and work areas with wood shoring to prevent further collapse.

 - Throughout the effort, hazardous materials specialists evaluate the disaster site, and decontaminate rescue and medical members who may be exposed to hazardous chemicals or decaying bodies.